Printer friendly Advisory Council Charter (PDF- 469 KB)

 Membership and Designation

-The Advisory Council also includes as non-voting, ex officio members, representatives from the Division of Transplantation of HRSA, the Department of Defense Marrow Recruitment and Research Program operated by the Department of Navy, the Food and Drug Administration, the National Institutes of Health, and the Centers for Disease Control and Prevention.
+The Advisory Council also includes as non-voting, ex-officio members, representatives from the Division of Transplantation of HRSA, the Department of Defense Marrow Recruitment and Research Program operated by the Department of the Navy, the Food and Drug Administration, and the National Institutes of Health.

-Records of the ACBSCT, formally established subcommittees, or other subgroups of ACBSCT, are handled in accordance with General Records Schedule 6, Item 2 or other approved Agency records disposition schedule.
+Records of the Advisory Council, formally and informally established subcommittees, or other subgroups of Advisory Council, shall be handled in accordance with General Records Schedule 6.2, or other approved agency records disposition schedule.
 These records shall be available for public inspection and copying, subject to the Freedom of Information Act, 5 U.S.C. § 552.